Melvil Dewey: School of Library Economy

-In 1883, Dewey replaced Beverly R. Betts as librarian of Columbia College, and in the following year founded there the School of Library Economy, the first institution for the instruction of librarians ever organized.
-The proposal to establish the school was approved by the college's Board of Trustees on May 5, 1884.
-After a period of preparation, the school was officially opened on January 5, 1887, with an enrollment of 20 students—three men and 17 women.
+In 1883, Dewey replaced Beverly R. Betts as librarian of Columbia College and, in the following year, founded the School of Library Economy there, the first institution for the instruction of librarians ever organized.
+The college's board of trustees approved the proposal to establish the school on May 5, 1884.
+After preparation, the school was officially opened on January 5, 1887, with an enrollment of 20 students—three men and 17 women.
 Women were admitted to the program at Dewey's insistence and against the wishes of the college's Regents.
-Although the school had a promising start, Dewey's conflicts with the university officials, in particular over the issue of the presence of women, led to its future being cast in doubt, and by 1888 it was apparent that Columbia intended to close it.
+Although the school had a promising start, Dewey's conflicts with college officials, in particular over the issue of the presence of women, led to its future being cast in doubt, and by 1888, it was apparent that Columbia intended to close it.

 However, at that point, Dewey, upon accepting a position with the New York State Library in Albany, successfully secured the agreement of its Regents to have the school transferred there.
 The formal transfer was accomplished in 1889, and the school, which was ultimately very successful, was re-established in Albany as the New York State Library School under Dewey's direction.
 The school returned to Columbia's Manhattan campus in 1926.
 Dewey did not forget his Columbia students.
 He petitioned the University of the State of New York, which granted degrees to those students who agreed to submit to examinations and produce a bibliography and thesis.
 Two students participated, including future ALA registrar and college archivist Nina Browne.

-During the period from 1888 to 1906 Dewey was also director of the New York State Library, and until 1900 he was secretary of the University of the State of New York as well.
-In that function he completely reorganized the state library, making it one of the most efficient in America, and established the system of state travelling libraries and picture collections.
+From 1888 to 1906, Dewey was also director of the New York State Library, and until 1900, he was secretary of the University of the State of New York as well.
+In that function, he completely reorganized the state library, making it one of the most efficient in America, and established the system of state traveling libraries and picture collections.
 In 1885, he founded the New York Library Club there.

 Traveling libraries

 Community libraries began to flourish in the early nineteenth century.
 The western United States opened to expansion and further exploration, and people wanted services and opportunities to move with them.
 In New York, Melvil Dewey had "initiated a program of traveling libraries-collections of one hundred books sent to communities without public libraries."
 His efforts spurred other state organizations and private individuals to create traveling libraries.
 Increased library services to small or rural communities and underserved populations fortified the efforts of many to seek out education and self-improvement.

+Dewey was also influenced by Herbert Baxter Adams on ideas about library extension.